Call our free Dementia Helpline 0800 888 6678

 Quality time

 Whatever the person’s stage of dementia, the best gift you can give is quality time together.
-You could consider taking them to a special place, such as a park that they love, a zoo or the cinema or theatre (some have screenings especially for people with dementia and other disabilities); or if they find it difficult to go out, simply taking an hour out to sit with them at home, look at photos or listen to music.
+You could consider taking them to a special place, such as a park that they love, a zoo or the cinema or theatre (some have screenings especially for people with dementia and other disabilities).

-For further advice on supporting a person with dementia around Christmastime or any other aspect of dementia, please contact our free Helpline on 0800 888 6678 or email helpline@dementiauk.org.
+For further advice on supporting a person with dementia around Christmastime or any other aspect of dementia, please contact our free Helpline on 0800 888 6678, email helpline@dementiauk.org or book a virtual appointment.